 The family Ichneumonidae contains the tiny parasitic wasps.
 They are very difficult to identify down to species level.
 Some of these wasps are tiny, but others - see below - are much bigger and easier to identify.
-There are over 60 000 species world wide, and over 2100 British species.
-All have long antennae with usually more than 16 segments, slender bodies, and very simple wing venation (see left and below).
+There are over 60,000 species world wide, and around 2500 British species.
+All have long antennae with usually more than 16 segments, slender bodies, and very simple wing venation (see below).
 The adults usually feed on nectar from flowers and honeydew from aphids.
-The females usually have visible ovipositors.
+The females usually have visible ovipositors - see below.

 Their larvae are usually parasitic in or on other insects; mainly butterflies, moths, sawflies and beetles, and are major agents of pest insect control.
 Few are parasitic on a single species; usually they parasitise a group of species.
 The female usually lays her egg inside the victim, but some species lay the egg on the surface of the victim's body.